Mamilla: Ottoman period

 In the late 19th century, the area around the Old City walls was barren and undeveloped.
 It was only notable for the junction of paths that would become Jaffa Road and the highway to Jaffa, with the road to Hebron outside the Jaffa Gate.
 Among its first structures was the Hospice Saint Vincent de Paul, part of the emerging French Compound.
 The early building developed as an extension of the adjacent souk along the city walls at the Jaffa Gate as a quarter for merchants and artisans.
 It became home for commerce and residences that could not find room within the overcrowded Old City, and several of Jerusalem's prominent modern businesses, like Hotel Fast, were first built here.
 In 1908, the Ottoman authorities erected a clock tower above Jaffa Gate.
 The British removed it a decade later.

 British Mandate

-The British arrival in Jerusalem heralded a rational philosophy of infrastructure planning and development.
-It respected cultural and historic heritage and attempted to preserve such elements within the blossoming construction of the modern city.
-The city walls were identified as such an element, so British workers acted to clear away the stalls on their perimeter and maintain an open area between the walls and the rest of the New City in the interest of an aesthetically pleasing visual basin.
+The British attempted to preserve historical structures in Jerusalem, among which the city walls were identified as such an element, so British workers acted to clear away the stalls on their perimeter and maintain an open area between the walls and the rest of the New City in the interest of an aesthetically pleasing visual basin.
 By the same token, planners demolished the Ottoman clock tower to preserve a historic skyline.

-Following the approval of the 1947 UN Partition Plan, an Arab mob ransacked and burned much of the district and stabbed some of its Jewish residents in the course of the 1947 Jerusalem riots, one of the events leading to the area's decades-long stagnation.